-&lt;sup>3Balanced feedback in our setting describes an information structure that is neither positively nor negatively skewed and in which both positive and negative signals are framed explicitly.
+4Balanced feedback in our setting describes an information structure that is neither positively nor negatively skewed and in which both positive and negative signals have high salience.

-&lt;sup>4A related literature on motivated reasoning pertains to the demand for and consumption of political news.
+5A related literature on motivated reasoning pertains to the demand for and consumption of political news.
 This literature shows evidence that consumers prefer like-minded news (Garz et al., 2020; Gentzkow and Shapiro, 2010).
 Moreover, Chopra et al. (2020) show in a series of online experiments that people's demand for political news goes beyond the desire for acquiring more informative news.